-- 3.12.1 The Council's Corporate Communications Team will optimise the publicity opportunities associated with anti-fraud, anti bribery and anti corruption activity within the Council.
-Information will be publicised in respect to prosecutions and other appropriate cases as a deterrent. - 3.12.2 In addition the Council's Everyday App will be extended in the Summer of 2015 to include fraud reporting to make it easier for the public to report suspected cases. - 3.12.3 Internally where the Council can learn from incidents the relevant points will be communicated to members and employees. - 3.12.4 Any notifications received by the Council of possible regional/national frauds, scams or alerts will be communicated to employees and members, as appropriate. - 3.13.5 All anti-fraud, anti-bribery and anti-corruption activities, including the update of this policy8, will be publicised in order to make employees, members and the public aware of the Council's commitment to taking action on fraud, bribery and corruption, when it occurs.
+- 3.12.1 The Council's Communications & Marketing Team will optimise the publicity opportunities associated with anti-fraud, anti bribery and anti corruption activity within the Council.
+Information will be publicised in respect to prosecutions and other appropriate cases as a deterrent. - 3.12.2 In addition the Council's Everyday App has been extended to include fraud reporting to make it easier for the public to report suspected cases. - 3.12.3 Internally where the Council can learn from incidents the relevant points will be communicated to members and employees. - 3.12.4 Any notifications received by the Council of possible regional/national frauds, scams or alerts will be communicated to employees and members, as appropriate. - 3.13.5 All anti-fraud, anti-bribery and anti-corruption activities, including the update of this policy, will be publicised in order to make employees, members and the public aware of the Council's commitment to taking action on fraud, bribery and corruption, when it occurs.